Red Heart Slime Recipe

 >> See more Valentine’s Day Activities for Kids

 Speaking of stretching and pulling slime, your kids may wonder how this is possible.
-Thanks to the polymers I mentioned earlier, the glue is able to keep its flowing texture but without the drying out or overly sticky feel that you’d normally get with glue.
+Thanks to the polymers I mentioned earlier, the glue can keep its flowing texture but without the drying out or overly sticky feel that you’d normally get with glue.

 Looking more closely at how polymers work in the red heart slime, the glue is made up of long chains of polyvinyl acetate molecules.
 These molecules then bond with the slime activators (baking soda and contact lens solution) and grow through a change of position.